A trip to Dr. Charles E. Gavin School on the east side of Chicago Heights is a bizarre experience.

 Rodgers said she was just as blind-sided by the decision to tear down Gavin School as Hodges and Alexander were, mainly because she was hoping to see the school reopened at some point.

 “We have families that just moved in over there (near Gavin),” Rodger said.
-“I wanted to talk to (Amadio) about the future of that area because right now the kids have to cross over Lincoln Highway to go to school at Lincoln.”
+“I wanted to talk to (Amadio) about the future of that area because right now the kids have to cross over Lincoln Highway to .”

 Rodgers said Amadio has not returned her calls, but that she would like to talk to him about the decision, adding that many residents seem to think it was the city's decision to tear down Gavin.